 Third-party lawsuits also provide workers with compensation that they cannot typically secure through workers' comp such as compensation for lost future pay, loss of earning capacity, emotional distress, loss of consortium and pain and suffering.
 Third-party claims are obviously worth much more than workers' compensation claims, often resulting in large work injury settlements and verdicts.
 These work like any other personal injury lawsuit, which means you as the plaintiff, must be ready to prove that the defendant's negligence caused your injuries, damages and losses.

 How a Work Injury Lawyer Can Help

-If you have been injured on the job, our experienced Los Angeles work injury lawyers at Greenberg & Ruby LLP can help you understand the scope and extent of the benefits you are eligible to receive.
+If you have been injured on the job, our experienced Los Angeles work injury lawyers at Greenberg and Ruby Injury Attorneys can help you understand the scope and extent of the benefits you are eligible to receive.
 We will thoroughly analyze all facets of your case and help you determine the best possible option that will provide you with maximum compensation for your tremendous losses.
 In addition, our lawyers can help you compile crucial evidence that will help bolster your personal injury case and put you in a position to receive maximum compensation.
 If you or a loved one has been injured in a work-related accident, call us at (323) 782-0535 to schedule your free consultation and comprehensive case evaluation.
 We work on a contingency fee basis, which means we don't charge fees unless we recover compensation for you.
 Call us to find out how we can help you and your family.